 Instructions

-• Set your oven to 350°F and grease a 6-cup muffin tin to prevent sticking.
+• Set your oven to 350°F and grease to a 6-cup muffin tin to prevent sticking.

 • In a large bowl, whisk together the eggs and milk until smooth.